 Add cheese: 15 minutes before the cooking time is completed, stir the cheese into the mixture until fully combined.
 Continue to cook for an additional 15 minutes before serving hot.
 Enjoy!

-- When purchasing corn, make sure there isn't any other spices or flavors as this could throw off the taste of the dish.
+- When purchasing corn, make sure there aren't any other spices or flavors, as this could throw off the taste of the dish.

 - Ensure that the corn is well drained to keep the sauce nice and creamy.